ksu-cs-textbooks/cis400/content/B-git-and-github/10-feature-branches.md

 $ git pull origin ms0
 ```

-It will pull from the remote `ms0` branch into the local `ms0` branch.
+It will fetch updates from the remote `ms0` branch and merge them into the local `ms0` branch.

 ## Merging your feature branch into main